MingyuPan2/ecse373_f23_mxp745_ariac_entry/README.md

 When the environment was launched, it will not start properly until until the play botton was pressed at the bottom middle left of the screen.

-#### Run Competition Node
+#### Run the Competition Node

-To run the entry node for the competition, use the following:
+To run the competition, use the following:

-	rosrun ariac_entry lab5_node
+	roslaunch ariac_entry lab5.launch

-## Problems to Fix
+## Problems with the current node

-The node can be ran if the play botton was not pressed.
-However, the node will output "Competition start failed", since the ariac/start_competition service will not have popped up if the play botton was not pressed.
-Currently, I do not know how to fix this problem.
-The node will always output the order number, the shipment number, what the products are and which bin they are in.
-The location of the bin will also be outputed.
-The location of a desired product in the arm's frame will also be outputed.
+Under the src folder, the lab5_node-backup.cpp is the old node that only worked for lab5.
+For the final node, please see lab5_node.cpp.

-I still do not fully understand the buffer part of the lab and i do not know if the transformation is working correctly.
+The node is still not functioning properly and i don't know how to fix everything, so i put a lot of explanations next to the code for context of what i was trying to do.